afids/afids-protocol-original/README.md

 An open framework for evaluating correspondence in brain images and teaching neuroanatomy using anatomical fiducial placement

 ## AFID32
-* The [AFID32 protocol](protocol.md) has been validated and used for teaching at a number of local and [BHG-related events](https://github.com/jclauneuro/BHG18_landmarkprotocol)
+* The [AFID32 protocol](protocol.md) is an anatomical fiducial placement protocol that has been validated and used for teaching at a number of local and [BHG-related events](https://github.com/jclauneuro/BHG18_landmarkprotocol)
 * 60+ raters trained

-* Here's a link to the poster from [NeuroInformatics 2018](http://dx.doi.org/10.7490/f1000research.1115895.1)
+![afids](figures/figure1_afids.png)

+## References

+* Portions of this work were presented as an abstract/demo at [NeuroInformatics 2018](http://dx.doi.org/10.7490/f1000research.1115895.1)
 * Preprint coming soon

-![afids](figures/figure1_afids.png)

 ## Resources